ralphcasipe1/onboarding/CODE_CONVENTION.md

     - `[GraphQL Change Request](link)`

 ### Examples
+With type and header title only.

 ```git
 feat: change new logger format
 ```

+With type, scope and header title.
 ```
 feat(ci): run asynchronous test in circleci
 ```

+With the header, body and footer.
 ```git
 feat(library): add new utility